-of your text.
+of your text. of your text.
 This is done by the formula .ff.
 The formula must be preceded by a carriage return.
 The period must be against the left margin.
 And the second f must be followed by another RETURN.